andrebu/bigcommerce-stuff/README.md

 General questions:
-1. Will everything work perfectly when the code is turned over to us?
+1. Is it possible there will be unforseen bugs in the code and how is this handled going forward?
-2. How do you handle bugs that appear/popup in the future?
+2. How do you handle bugs that appear/popup in the future due to updates in template or something of that nature?
-3. What guarantee/warranty would we get on your work and for hold long?
+3. What guarantee/warranty do you give on your work and for hold long?

 ## Other BigCommerce modules